dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 In a nutshell, Docute fetches Markdown files and renders them on the fly in the browser, serving a fully working SPA.
 Because there is no build process, users can preview and deploy changes immediately, without any pre-build steps.

-Because it is built with Vue, components can be defined and used inside the markdown files, which as Vuepress, gives allot of flexibility and customisation.
+Because it is built with Vue, components can be defined and used inside the markdown files, which as Vuepress, gives a lot of flexibility and customisation.

 Here are the answers from the above questions: